david-hurley/databricks-demos/turnaround-agent/README.md

 5. Once you are happy with testing you can select `Create Agent Notebook`.
 This will create a Notebook named `driver` in a new folder.
 Move this to your Gitfolder.
 You can also use `01-agent-creation` for now.

 6. If using the existing `01-agent-creation` Notebook you will need to update the `catalog` and `schema` throughout.

+7. Run `01-agent-creation` Notebook.
+This will create `agent.py` (deployment artifact), evaluate the Agent, and register and deploy the Agent.

+8. Try checking out the experiments and the evaluations.
+Go to the model endpoint and checkout the Review App.